 Namecheap is best for anyone who wants to start a website at affordable rates.

 Keep in mind though that they offer well-crafted plans for everyone including individuals, bloggers, small businesses, startups, online stores, and large corporations.

 Namecheap has some of the best renewal rates for both their domains and hosting plans.
 So if you want to create a simple online presence or run a small website without having to invest too much every year, then Namecheap is your best option.

-You’ll also get free SSL, CDN, and domain privacy which a lot of web hosts offer as paid addons.
+You’ll also get free a SSL certificate, free CDN, and free domain privacy which a lot of web hosts offer as paid addons.